chiragsakhuja/lc3tools/docs/UPGRADE1.md

 functionality and made strict assumptions about point distributions.
 Instead, the provided `Tester` object has a single `verify` function, documented in [this section of the API document](API.md#tester).
-The `verify` function is provided a condition that should be satisfied, as well as the number of points that are added if the condition is true.
+The `verify` function is provided with a condition that should be satisfied and the number of points that are added if the condition is true.
 Additionally, the `verify` function is provided a message to be outputted in the report.
 See the samples at `src/test/tests/samples` for details on usage.

 ### New Functionality
-Finally, some new functionality is provided in API_VER 2.
+The following new functionality has been added in `API_VER 2`.

 *  A new set of string manipulation functions, such as fuzzy matching, that help facilitate output verification.
-* `setBreakpoint` and `removeBreakpoint` functions that will pause execution as soon as the PC reaches a breakpointed address.
-* An `output` function that allows the instructor to add useful messages to the report (when the `--grader-verbose` flag is passed at the command line).
+* An `output` function that allows the instructor to add useful messages to the report (when the `--tester-verbose` flag is passed at the command line).
 * An `error` function that allows the instructor to explicitly report an error in grading.
 * A couple of of new callback types, such as `INPUT_POLL`.
+* `setBreakpoint` and `removeBreakpoint` functions that will pause execution as soon as the PC reaches a breakpointed address.
 * A function to access the symbol table generated during assembly.
-Pairs well with breakpoints, for example.
+This pairs well with breakpoints, for example.

 Details on all of these new functions are provided in the [API document](API.md), and some example usage can be found in the samples at